daffainfo/ctf-writeup/DanteCTF 2023/Unknown Site 1/README.md

 > Just a web warmup challenge to keep the bots away.
 Enjoy it.

 ## About the Challenge
-We have been given a very plain website and we need to find the flag inside the website
+We were given a very plain website and we need to find the flag inside the website

 ![preview](images/preview.png)